-Student Life Policies and Procedures Safety Withdrawal Policy
+Student Life Handbook: Policies and Procedures Safety Withdrawal Policy

 Upon observation or report of circumstances covered under this policy, the Dean of Students or his or her designee will intervene, assess, and where necessary, remove or reasonably accommodate any student who poses an unreasonable threat to the health and/or safety of any member of the community; or who becomes unreasonably disruptive to an orderly environment or to the lawful activities of others.